MetOffice/CDDS/docs/developer_documentation/mapping_plugins/mapping_plugin_framework.md

 ## Overview

 The mapping plugin framework was designed using an object-oriented approach.
-This framework allows you to customise and extend MipConvert.
+This framework allows you to customise and extend MIP Convert.
 Mapping plugins are loaded at runtime from a specific given path.
-A mapping plugin is a bundle that adds functionality to MIP Convert such that the appropriate mapping can be set and used for different models (e.g. UKESM1 or HadGEM3).
-This also allows third party developers to add mapping functionality to MipConvert without having access to the source code.
+A mapping plugin is a construct that adds functionality to MIP Convert such that the appropriate mapping can be set and used for different models (e.g. UKESM1 or HadGEM3).
+This also allows third party developers to add mapping functionality to MIP Convert without having access to the source code.

 The mapping plugin framework loads the specific plugin into a plugin store that stores it during runtime.
 This avoids